rachsmithcodes/rachsmith.com/src/notes/the-incredible-websites-of-lynn-fisher.md

 ### Link: [Lynn Fisher's website](https://lynnandtonic.com/)

 If you're looking for some personal site inspiration, look no further than [lynnandtonic.com](https://lynnandtonic.com).
 Lynn is possibly the most prolific CSS artist on [CodePen](https://codepen.io/lynnandtonic).
 Each year she redesigns her website with something extremely clever and novel.
-They make remind me of the times before [all websites looked the same](https://www.fastcompany.com/90501691/science-confirms-it-web-sites-really-do-all-look-the-same), but with modern tech and polish.
+They remind me of the times before [all websites looked the same](https://www.fastcompany.com/90501691/science-confirms-it-web-sites-really-do-all-look-the-same), but with modern tech and polish.

 > THE WEB IS BETTER WHEN IT’S WEIRD - Lynn Fisher